Vehicle Storage Solutions

 Because of their size and durability, RVs are most frequently stored outdoors, although additional options are available at many facilities.
 Storage facilities are great options for storing your RV.
 Store Space offers month-to-month rentals and low rates, combined with security and easy access points.

 - Outdoor RV Storage is the most common offering available to RV owners.
 In many storage facilities, the additional parking area is offset from the storage units.
 These are enclosed within the facility’s perimeter fencing and access is restricted via PIN.
 Units are typically 10 feet wide and can vary in length from 15 to 40 feet.
-A secure RV cover or tarp is strongly recommended.
+An RV cover or tarp is strongly recommended.

 - Covered RV Storage offers similar storage options as outdoor storage, but with the added advantage of a roof.
 This provides additional protection from the elements, including hail, snow, rain, the sun and so on.
 While not as critical, a tarp or cover is recommended.